mahaloz/decomp2dbg/README.md

 it should be easily transferable to any debugger supporting python3.

 ## Features
-- [X] decompilation view
+- [X] Decompilation view
-- [ ] Break on decompiler function symbols
+- [X] Break on decompiler function symbols
 - [ ] Resolve stack variable symbols in a function
 - [ ] Decompilation caching
 - [ ] Highlight current gdb line